Cheteshwar Pujara: Domestic career

 He scored 10 and 203 not out from just 221 balls against Madhya Pradesh at the Saurashtra Cricket Association Stadium at Rajkot to ensure a 203-run victory which qualified Saurashtra for the 2012–13 Ranji Trophy quarter-finals.
 In his next match, the quarter-final at Saurashtra University in Rajkot against Karnataka, he scored 37 and 352 (dismissed by off spinner K. Gowtham in both innings) to ensure that Saurashtra progressed to the semifinal.
 Though he was called to the India ODI squad after this success, he was not selected in the first XI.

 In 2013, at the age of only 25, Pujara became only the ninth batsman to score three career first-class triple-centuries.
 His scores were: 302* for Saurashtra against Orissa in 2008/09, 352 for Saurashtra against Karnataka in 2012/13, and 306* for India A against West Indies A in 2013/14.
 He also holds a record of scoring three triple centuries within a span of one month, although only the last of these was in a first-class match.

 Pujara played for the Kolkata Knight Riders in the first three seasons of the IPL.
 In the 2011 players' auction, he was bought by the Royal Challengers Bangalore (RCB).
 He started for RCB for the fourth season of the IPL before injuring his knee in a match against Kochi Tuskers Kerala.
 The injury kept him out of action for nearly a year before he returned to domestic cricket at the end of 2011.

-In the 2013–14 Ranji Trophy, he played a lone hand against Bengal at Eden Gardens in November as he scored 102, though his side was bowled out for a meagre 225 in response to Bengal's 303.
+In the 2013–14 Ranji Trophy, he played a lone hand against Bengal at Eden Gardens in November as he scored 102, though his team was bowled out for a meagre 225 in response to Bengal's 303.
 In the next match against Tamil Nadu at Chennai, he scored a mammoth 269, and struck a 353-run partnership with Jaydev Shah (195) to post a score of 581/6 in response to Tamil Nadu's 565.